Tinkerstruct/tinkerstruct-docs/src/docs/nand-getting-started.md

-# NANDboard: Getting Started
+# Getting started with the NAND board

 ## History

-The original NANDboard was designed by Professor [Simon Hollis](http://www.cs.bris.ac.uk/home/simon) for the University of Bristol Undergraduate-level, 1st year (or " freshman") Computer Architecture unit.
-Although the module always had a practical emphasis, there was motivation there was a view it should be even more hands-on so that the topic can be: a) more engaging, but also b) helps seed an ethos and skills that are of general use.
+The original NANDboard was designed by Professor [Simon Hollis](http://www.cs.bris.ac.uk/home/simon) for the University of Bristol Undergraduate-level, 1st year (or "freshman") Computer Architecture unit.
+Although the module always had a practical emphasis, there was motivation to make the topic: a) more engaging, but also b) to promote ethos and skills that are of general use.
 For example, it could mean students participate more actively in [maker-like](http://en.wikipedia.org/wiki/Maker_culture),hardware-based (vs. software-only) projects.

-As Professor Simon Hollis left at the end of the 2014/15 academic year, the board was subsequently redesigned by Dr Daniel Page, and more recently, has been taken on Tinkerstruct/Elliptic Systems
+As Professor Simon Hollis left at the end of the 2014/15 academic year, the project was subsequently taken over by Dr Daniel Page.
+More recently, the NAND board has been redesigned by Elliptic Systems and distributed by Tinkerstruct as a joint, open source project with Bristol University.

 ## Concept